beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

    formula|https://en.wikipedia.org/wiki/Quadratic_formula]] for those
    values.

-   A refresher: for equations of the form
+   A refresher: with equations of the form:

    $ax^2+bx+c=0$